bminard/experimental/vagrant/debian/README.md

 Usage
 -----

-To generate a VirtualBox image, edit debian-<version> (replace <version> by the desired version of Debian like wheezy) file and adapt the variables fields:
+To generate a VirtualBox image, edit debian-<version>.json (replace <version> by the Debian version like wheezy) and adapt the `os_version` field:
 ```
     "variables": {
-        "debian_version": "7.7.0",
+        "os_version": "7.7.0",
     },

 ```